Common Name: sedge

 Spread: 0.50 to 1.00 feet

 Tolerate: Deer, Heavy Shade

 Easily grown in medium to wet soils in part shade to full shade.
 Best performance is in evenly moist soils in part shade.
 Soils should not be allowed to dry out and need consistent supplemental watering in hot summer weather.
 Cut foliage to the ground and remove in late winter.
 May be propagated by division in spring.
 Plants will spread over time by rhizomes to form a dense ground cover.

 Carex siderosticha is a deciduous, rhizomatous, creeping, broad-leaved sedge that is native to woodland mountain areas in Japan, China and Korea.
 Unusually broad leaf width (blades are sometimes described as bamboo-like or hosta-like) gives rise to the often-used common name of broad-leaved sedge for plants of this species.
 Foliage is a bold medium green.
 ‘Banana Boat’ is a cultivar most noted for its variegated foliage.
 It typically grows to 6-12” tall.
 It features broad, grassy leaves (to 1.25” wide) that are banana yellow with green margins and green striping.
 Insignificant brownish flower spikes appear on triangular stems in late spring.

 No serious insect or disease problems.

-Mass or group in woodland gardens, shade gardens, borders or rock gardens.
-Effective accent for smaller gardens.
-Edging plant for paths or walkways.
-Also appropriate for areas with moist soils such as low spots and stream/pond margins.
+Group or mass as a ground cover in shady areas of borders or woodland gardens.
+Effective accent for shady areas.
+Edging plant for paths or walkways or woodlands.
+Also appropriate for areas with moist soils such as low spots or on the periphery of streams or ponds.